Sir Warham St. LEGER, Knight

 Inherited Leeds Castle and the manor of Ulcombe from his father in 1558.
 It appears that Sir Warham also owned St. Leger House in Southwark.

-In 1569 St. Leger returned to England, staying either at his house in Southwark of Leeds Castle, Kent, where from 1570 to 1572 he had custody of Desmond and his family.
-He left his wife at Carrigaline, Co.
-Cork, a manor he held of Desmond; during his absence it was ravaged by the rebels.
 Sold Leeds Priory and other Kentish properties in 1573.
 He remained in England until 1579, when his repeated petitions for employment and reward were answered by his appointment as provost-marshal of Munster, a new office, the functions of which seem to have been purely military.
 In this capacity St. Leger was actively engaged against the irish rebels for ten years.

 On 7 Apr 1583 he was appointed an assistant to to the court of high commission in Ireland, and in the following year he visited England.
-While there he accused Thomas Butler, tenth Earl of Ormonde of treason, and laid before the Queen proposals for the better government of Ireland.
+While there he accused the Earl of Ormonde of treason, and laid before the Queen proposals for the better government of Ireland.
 In Nov 1589 he was succeeded, probably on account of his old age, as provost-marshal by George Thornton, but in 1590 he was governing Munster in the absence of the vice-president.

 He was in England again in 1594, and died at Cork in 1597.
 His will is in the Herald's College, London.

-to Bios Page |
+to Bios Page to Family Page

-to Peerage Page |
+to Peerage Page to Home Page